ErikaColombo/ToxEraser-Food-Supplements/README.md

 #### Other Functionalities

-Clicking on *Check Alerts" bottom, the software check the presence of any Structural Alerts in the molecules and if it is present in any lists.
+Clicking on *Check Alerts* bottom, the software check the presence of any Structural Alerts in the molecules and if it is present in any lists.

 <p align="center">
   <img width="236" height="415" src="IMG/img3.png">